haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 ### Develop code {#dev-code}
 It's the time you have been waiting for...writing code.
 Using this base branch of {{site.data.var.ece}} code, you can start installing extensions, developing custom code, adding themes, and much more.

 We recommend using a branching strategy with your development work.
-Using one branch to do all of your work all at once might make testing difficult.
-For example, you could follow continuous integration and sprint methodologies to work:
+Using one branch to do all of your work all at once might make testing difficult. 例如， you could follow continuous integration and sprint methodologies to work:

 * Add a few extensions and configure them with your first branch
 * Push this code, test, and merge to Staging then Production